Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/DEVLOG-Hangqi.md

 ### 2025-05-29 canCancel() fixed
 Debugged canCancel().
 Everything seems to work now, though for some reason the whole thing feels clinky. canRotate has to be written.
 How the game ends has to be written.

+### 2025-05-30 still figuring out end; increase speed added
+End needs to be based on whether the fact that new blocks can be dropped or not.
+How exactly to do this is still unknown.
+Instead, I added an increasing speed function.